kirillsulim/fluffy-serializer/DISCLAIMER.md

 So I choose to:

 1. Use JSON as format.
 (Cons: not so small.
 Pros: JavaScript support.)
-2. Use symbols like '@' or '&' for information.
+2. Use symbols like '@' or '&' for meta information.
 3. Serialized graph is JSON array where first element is start point for this graph.